cheesun/interlocked-rings/question3.md

 # Analysis of my solution

-As per my solution, one can approach this problem by changing it into a scan/search over the possible sums and solving the decision problem of whether an arrangement exists.
+As per my solution, one can approach this problem by scanning over the possible sums and solving the decision problem of whether an arrangement exists.
+This multiplies the time complexity by O(n) as the number of possible sums is proportional linearly to the number of rings.

 To solve the decision problem, I use a top-down dynamic programming algorithm which recursively (depth first) searches for a sub-problem which is known to have a solution.
 The solution to these sub-problems are memoized which provides some pruning of the search tree.
 However the running time is still exponential = O(2^n) on the number of rings/positions.